michaelmcmaster/SessionLockFailure/README.md

 ## Related Observations
 - It does **not** matter if the session is from a Queue or a Subscription - the failure mode exists with both
 - Since the session lock never actually expires, the `DeliveryCount` on the received (but not completed) message(s) is not incremented
-- Doing a (single) `ReceiveMessage` with a `PrefetchSize` greater than one appears to behave the same as a (batch) `ReceiveMessages` with a `maxMessages` of the same value
+- Doing a (single) `ReceiveMessage` with a non-zero `PrefetchSize` appears to behave the same as a (batch) `ReceiveMessages` with a `maxMessages` of the same value

 I cannot determine if the session lock is being automatically renewed by the client or by something server-side.
-I don't see any activity in the client logs that indicates the client (automatically) renewing the session lock.
+I don't see any activity in the client logs that indicates the client is (automatically) renewing the session lock.
 The session lock *is* released (on the server) if the connection between the client and the server is severed.

 ## Recreate
 I posted a Visual Studio 2022 solution (console application) that recreates the issue to [GitHub](https://github.com/michaelmcmaster/SessionLockFailure.git).
 Informational logs are written to the console, while trace logs are written to a file in the working directory.